Welcome to the Norfolk Amphibian and Reptile Group (Norfolk ARG) website.

 NARG will be having a stall at this OPAL project event - we will be collecting local records of amphibians and reptiles and displaying information about frogs, toads, newts, lizards and snakes found in our county.

-Native Norfolk Herpetofauna include the Adder (Vipera berus); Grass snake (Natrix natrix); Slow worm (Anguis fragilis); Common/Viviparous lizard (Zootoca vivipara); Common frog (Rana temporaria); Common toad (bufo bufo); Natterjack toad (Bufo calamita); Great crested newt (Triurus cristatus); Palmate newt (Lissotriton helveticus) and Smooth newt (Lissotriton vulgaris).
+Native Norfolk herpetofauna includes the adder (Vipera berus); barred grass snake (Natrix helvetica); slow worm (Anguis fragilis); common/viviparous lizard (Zootoca vivipara); common frog (Rana temporaria); common toad (bufo bufo); natterjack toad (Bufo calamita); great crested newt (Triurus cristatus); palmate newt (Lissotriton helveticus) and smooth newt (Lissotriton vulgaris).

-Norfolk is also the reintroduction site for the native Pool frog (Pelophylax lessonae) which became extinct in the UK.
+Norfolk is also the reintroduction site for the native pool frog (Pelophylax lessonae) which became extinct in the UK.
 A 2005 reintroduction project saw specimen brought over from Sweden to re-establish a UK population, a second population has since been establised.
 This work has been undertaken by the Amphibian and Reptile Conservation Trust.

 Like many other counties, Norfolk is also home to populations of non-native herpetofauna species such as the midwife toad (Alytes obstetricans).
-It is important to monitor these species to study their impact.
+It is important to monitor these species and to study their impact on our native species.